15 questions with District 1 candidate Colin Castle

 What do you promise NOT to do if elected?

-I promise not make promises.
+I promise not to make promises.
 The worst thing anyone can do is tell you they can and will do something then tell you it can’t be done.
 People are fed up with politicians promising them the world and then doing nothing for four years.
 Then year four rolls around and they realize they need to do something to get elected so they make more promises.
 If I am elected, I won’t make promises.
 I will get results on the issues affecting you.
 I will put all my effort into identifying problems and working on solutions to get the best results possible for District 1 and HRM.
 Plain and simple.
 Politics as it should be.